mora-lab/DynBioNet/README.md

 ## 5. Alluvial diagram:

 ## 6. Help us improving DynBioNet:
 6.1.
-Report bugs: You can report any bugs or mistakes to <br><br>
+Report bugs: You can report any bugs or mistakes to our email:<br><br>
 6.2.
 Adding new functionality:<br>
-* global.R file: This file calls the required libraries and install the data files if necessary.
+* global.R file: This file calls the required libraries and install the data files if they haven't been installed yet.
 Please update it if you are using new libraries or installing new datasets.<br>
 * server.R file: This file<br>
 * ui.R file: This file<br>
-* ui folder: This folder contains one R script for each of the current tabs of DynBioNet.
+* ui folder: This folder contains one R script for each of the current tabs of DynBioNet, which contain the main computations for each tab.
 If you add a new tab, please add a new R file here.<br>
-* data folder: This folder<br>
+* Functions folder: This folder contains all the functions for very specific tasks such as getting data or plotting data, which are called by the main routines.
+Place here any new function that will be called by the main routines.<br>

 *Last reviewed: Sep.24th, 2021*